 For visitors keen to experience a cathedral during their stay, several exceptional examples can be reached easily from Cambridge.

-Approximately an hour from Cambridge, Peterborough Cathedral is one of England's finest Norman cathedrals.
-Its dramatic west front and rich royal history make it a rewarding destination for visitors interested in architecture and heritage.
+Peterborough Cathedral, approximately an hour from Cambridge, is one of England's finest Norman cathedrals.
+Its dramatic west front and rich royal history.
+Catherine of Aragon is buried here, make it a rewarding destination for visitors interested in architecture and heritage.

 A Different Kind of Religious Heritage